o1-labs/rfcs/00xx-vinegar.md

 # Vinegar

+Vinegar, the compatibility layer for pickles.

+## Summary

-Vinegar is a compatibility layer that allows "importing" target proofs that are not directly pickles-compatible, into pickles.
-This is achieved by designing two circuits, similar to pickles's Step and Wrap, that act like as a compatibility layer, hiding the mismatches between the target proof system and kimchi.
+Vinegar is a compatibility layer that allows "importing" target proofs that are not directly pickles-compatible, into pickles, which is immensely useful for integrating pickles with other not immediately compatible proof systems.

+## Motivation

+Presently, the pickles verifier is hard-coded to use the 'berkeley' configuration.
+However, as we create new proof systems on top of kimchi (e.g. the MIPS zkVM), we would like to have a way to 'import' those proofs into the pickles recursion system.
+Also, since the proof systems will not necessarily have a 'public input' feature -- and almost certainly will not have the public input structured as pickles would expect -- we need to take a different approach towards importing them.

-## Kimchi and Pickles overview
+## Background: Kimchi and Pickles overview

 The kimchi verifier receives a proof in the form of mainly commitments, evaluations, and challenges; this comes together with a public input the proof is verified against.